NAGANO Nozawa Onsen A world-class ski resort with a charming, old-time atmosphere

 Nozawa Onsen hosted the biathlon in the 1998 Winter Olympics, and many Japanese winter Olympians hail from here

-The abundant powdery snow has put Nozawa Onsen on the radar of keen skiiers and boarders around the world, turning it into one of Japan's most visited resorts.
+The abundant powdery snow has put Nozawa Onsen on the radar of keen skiers and boarders around the world, turning it into one of Japan's most visited resorts.
 Skiing was introduced here in 1912, one of the first places in the country to take up the sport.
-The area can experience up to 10 meters of snow per season.
-You can find 20 lifts that whisk you up to 44 trails spread over 50 kilometers of slopes, suitable for skiers and snowboarders of all levels.
+In the past, the area has experienced snowfalls of up to 10 meters.
+You can find 19 lifts that whisk you up to 44 trails spread over 50 kilometers of slopes, suitable for skiers and snowboarders of all levels.

 The Japan Ski Museum, just north of the village, is packed with winter sports artifacts.
 Exhibits cover the Olympics, the history of skiing in Japan and more.